team-s0l1d1ty/team-s0l1d1ty/README.md

 - 👀 We are interested in the application of blockchain technology to solve problems
 - 🌱 We are currently doing ...
    - [Jaga The Stack - Stack the Code Hackathon](https://jts.tech.gov.sg/2022/stack-the-codes)
-- 💞️ We are looking to collaborate on ...
 - 📫 How to reach us s0l1d1ty.evm@gmail.com

 ![team-s0l1d1ty GitHub stats](https://github-readme-stats.vercel.app/api?username=team-s0l1d1ty&count_private=true)